There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Remember that this is just an estimate.
 The distance you’re able to cover in a day will vary based on the road itself, hills, wind, and the weight of your luggage.

-In addition to the most obvious things, like toiletries and the necessary bike equipment, there are a few more things you should always take on a cycling trip, according to Øyvind.
+In addition to the most obvious things, like toiletries and the necessary bike equipment, there are a few more essentials you should always take on a cycling trip, according to Øyvind.

 “If we use a family trip as a basis, the number one priority is to bring enough food and drink.
-High-quality rainwear is also nice to have, since getting wet and cold puts a damper on the experience.”
+High-quality rain gear is also nice to have, since getting wet and cold can put a damper on the experience.”

-Other things to pack for your cycling trip are:
+Other things to pack for your cycling trip include:

-Equipment for necessary cycling repairs is also a must on a longer trip, such as a patch kit and a spare tube.
+Bicycle repair equipment is also a must on a longer trip, such as a patch kit and a spare inner tube.
 But that’s not all.

 “Bring an inflatable pillow.
 It can do wonders for the quality of your sleep, which is very important on trips like this.”